 The EAHCP Incidental Take Permit (ITP) requires a Net Disturbance and Incidental Take assessment to be conducted at the conclusion of each year for incorporation into the ITP Annual Report.
 Requirement M (1a and 2a) of the ITP specifically addresses minimization and mitigation activities associated with the HCP.
 This requirement stipulates that over the course of any given year no more than 10% of a covered species occupied habitat can be affected by HCP mitigation and restoration activities.
 Following quantification of net disturbance specific to these activities, incidental take was calculated for the disturbed areas.
 However, that is only part of the overall incidental take assessment.
 Incidental take associated with implementation of all other applicable HCP covered activities was then characterized and quantified to the degree practical.
 For a more detailed description of methodologies and species specific results please refer to the Item M Net Disturbance (SECTION 1) and Incidental Take (SECTION 2) assessments of this technical memorandum.
-As in previous years, all 2017 assessments were performed in accordance with ITP requirements.
+As in previous years, all 2018 assessments were performed in accordance with ITP requirements.

-Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2017.
-As shown in Table ES, the Fountain Darter and all three listed invertebrates in the Comal System had a net disturbance when considering the project footprint for HCP mitigation and restoration activities overlaid on occupied habitat.
-The net disturbance was approximately 2% of the total occupied habitat for the Fountain Darter and less than 1% for each of the three federally listed invertebrates in the Comal system.
-In the San Marcos system, only the Fountain Darter and San Marcos salamander had net disturbances calculated at approximately 3% and less than 1%, respectively, of their total occupied habitat.
-For the Texas blind salamander, Comal Springs riffle beetle, and Comal Spring dryopid beetle there were no HCP mitigation and restoration activities conducted in the San Marcos system in 2017 that directly impacted any documented occupied habitat or spring orifices where these species collections have been made over the years.
-In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2017.
+Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2018.
+As shown in Table ES, only the fountain darter in the Comal System had a net disturbance when considering the project footprint for HCP mitigation and restoration activities overlaid on occupied habitat.
+The net disturbance was approximately 2% of the total occupied habitat for the Fountain Darter in the Comal system.
+In the San Marcos system, only the Fountain Darter and San Marcos salamander had net disturbances calculated at approximately 5% and less than 1%, respectively, of their total occupied habitat.
+In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2018.

-Table ES shows the calculated incidental take on the Comal system with respect to the HCP covered species.
-The calculated value for the Fountain Darter was slightly less in 2017 than observed during 2016.
-The primary cause for the decrease for the Fountain Darter was stable flow conditions in 2017 which resulted in less spring to fall aquatic vegetation (habitat) reductions caused by scour.
-Unlike 2016, there was take associated with HCP mitigation / restoration activities for the Comal invertebrates in Spring Run 3.
-In previous years, all invertebrate restoration activities have occurred on shore, whereas in 2017, native aquatic vegetation was planted in key areas within Spring Run 3 to support invertebrate habitat stability.
+Table ES also shows the calculated incidental take on the Comal system with respect to the HCP covered species.
+The calculated value for the Fountain Darter in the Comal system was slightly higher in 2018 than observed during 2017.
+The primary cause for the increase for the Fountain Darter in the Comal system was lower discharge conditions in 2018 which resulted in larger spring to fall aquatic vegetation (habitat) reductions primarily in the Upper Spring Run section.
+In 2018, all invertebrate restoration activities occurred on shore resulting in no calculated incidental take for the listed Comal invertebrates.
+For the San Marcos system, incidental take for the Fountain Darter also went up slightly in 2018 compared to 2017.
+The slight increase in the San Marcos system was due to a larger footprint for HCP mitigation primarily native aquatic vegetation restoration in 2018 relative to 2017.
+The Texas wild-rice exclusion zone implemented for 21 days in the summer below Spring Lake dam resulted in the minor amount of incidental take being calculated for the San Marcos salamander.

-For the San Marcos system, incidental take for the Fountain Darter went down slightly in 2017 compared to 2016.
-Slight reductions were due to a reduced restoration footprint in 2017 relative to previous years.
-The return of Texas wild rice exclusion zones in 2017 resulted in a minor amount of incidental take being calculated for the San Marcos salamander.
-When examining 2017 results, conditions are in line with those characterized in the Biological Opinion as an average year.
-As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2017 relative to performing an incidental take assessment within the context of the Biological Opinion.
+When examining 2018 results, conditions are in line with those characterized in the Biological Opinion as an average year.
+As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2018 relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.